sanjaypujare/grpc-java/examples/example-tls/README_DOCKER.txt

 - Running "docker ps" will show the proto1server running in daemon mode

-- Run the client docker as (on MacOS)
+- Run the client docker as

+on MacOS:

 docker run --add-host=localhost:`ipconfig getifaddr en0` -it mgrpc/proto1client:1.0

+on gLinux

+docker run --add-host=localhost:`hostname --ip-address` -it mgrpc/proto1client:1.0

   -it to run in interactive mode
   --add-host to tell container to map localhost to local en0 IP address

+Note the command "ipconfig getifaddr en0" on MacOS or "hostname --ip-address" on gLinux gets you the local IP address (on en0 or such NIC)

 - Inside the shell of proto1client, run this command